protontypes/open-sustainable-technology/README.md

 - [wildRtrax](https://github.com/ABbiodiversity/wildRtrax) - An R package for environmental sensor data management and analytics.
 - [SSDM](https://github.com/sylvainschmitt/SSDM) - A package to map species richness and endemism based on stacked species distribution models.
 - [rotl](https://github.com/ropensci/rotl) - An R package to interact with the Open Tree of Life data APIs.
+- [CoordinateCleaner](https://github.com/ropensci/CoordinateCleaner) - Automated flagging of common spatial and temporal errors in biological and palaeontological collection data, for the use in conservation, ecology and palaeontology.

 ### Conservation and Restoration
 - [forestatrisk](https://github.com/ghislainv/forestatrisk) - A Python package to model and forecast the risk of deforestation.